 • Completed application form (attached) to be returned before booking is confirmed

 • Couples living overseas who intend to marry in Ireland should approach the priest of their parish of residence abroad regarding Church requirements, as soon as possible

 • The State requirements should be followed as outlined above.
 Contact Registrar’s Office to ascertain requirements required by non-residents

 • Marriage Papers from abroad should be sent by the Parish Priest of the Bride to her Diocesan Bishop or Local Ordinary who will forward them for his Nilil Obstat to the Bishop of Cloyne, Cloyne Diocesan Centre, Cobh, Co.
 Cork

 • Bookings of the Church may be made by telephone but interested parties must confirm their booking in writing.
-Please complete, and return to us, the attached Application Form and church fee of € 300 as outlined above
+Please complete, and return to us, Application Form available from a priest or parish office and the church fee of € 300 as outlined above

 • A certified translation of foreign language papers is required